Concord Property Project

 A NEW PARK IN OAK LODGE

 NCPRD is currently designing a new park on the Concord Property in Oak Lodge.
-The nearly 2-acre park will be situated alongside the historic Concord Elementary School building and new Oak Lodge Library, and will provide opportunities for inclusive recreation and connections to nature.
-To get involved, sign up for email updates below, and check back for public engagement opportunities in spring 2023.
+The nearly two-acre park will be situated alongside the historic Concord Elementary School building and new Oak Lodge Library, and will provide opportunities for inclusive recreation and connections to nature.
+Now in the final phase of the park design, the project team has exciting details on park features to share with the community.

 PROJECT SCHEDULE